Best 7% High-Yield Savings Accounts for November 2024

 Are There Savings Accounts with 7% Interest?

 Most banks today do not offer 7% APY on savings accounts.
-But there are still many good options that can boost your savings with attractive returns on your deposits.
+But there are still many good options that can boost your savings with attractive returns on your money.

 What is the highest interest rate you have ever received from a savings account?